apache/shardingsphere-doc/community/content/contribute/document-contributor.en.md

 ### Operation steps

 1. Locate the file you want to operate in the master branch directory structure.
-2. After the file operation is completed, PR is raised to the master branch.
+2. After the file operation is completed, pull request is raised to the master branch.

 ## Appointment

-- Unless otherwise specified, please use **Hugo 0.37.1** version.
+- Unless otherwise specified, please use Hugo `0.37.1` version.
-- asf-site branches are updated by the official on a regular basis, you do not need to submit PR to asf-site.
+- asf-site branches are updated by the official on a regular basis, you do not need to submit pull request to asf-site.